 Love nothing more than geeking out over vinyl at a good record store?
-In keeping with the city's musical reputation, Bristol is home to stacks of friendly record shops, run by staff with encyclopedic music knowledge.
+In keeping with the city's musical reputation, Bristol is home to stacks of friendly record shops, run by staff with encyclopaedic music knowledge.

 Here are nine of Bristol's best record stores where you can get rummaging for rare albums, new releases and everything in between.